Paris Hotel National des Invalides Photos

 As you can tell from this photo of Les Invalides that we took in the Court of Honour, there are numerous different types cannons on display and each one has a story to tell, and one of the great things about visiting this tourist attraction, is the fact that even though this display is part of the impressive Musee de l'Armee, it is free to wander around without paying

-Photo showing the architecture and ornate details with its gold gilding on the top of the Eglise du Dome
+Les Invalides photos showing the ornate architecture and its gold gilding on the top of the Eglise du Dome

 Architecture and details on the Eglise du Dome